startupmarketing/test/README.md

-# test
+# Testing repository
-Just for testing programs
+Only for development and testing